syncfusion/blazor-docs/src/charts/chart/chart-annotations.md

 ## Region

-Annotations can be placed either with respect to series or chart using [`Region`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotation.html#Syncfusion_Blazor_Charts_ChartAnnotation_Region) property.
-By default, it is placed with respect to **Chart**.
+The [`Region`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAnnotation.html#Syncfusion_Blazor_Charts_ChartAnnotation_Region) property can be used to insert annotations in relation to a series or a chart.
+It is positioned with respect to [`Chart`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.Regions.html#Syncfusion_Blazor_Charts_Regions_Chart) by default.

 {% aspTab template="chart/series/column/region", sourceFiles="region.razor" %}